Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Preliminary

-Motion blur occurs due to camera shake and object movement, which can be simply regarded as the integration of a latent sharp image sequence~\cite{nah2017deep}, \ie, $\mathbf{B}(u,v) \in \mathbb{R}^{H\times W \times 3}$ is the blurry image and $\mathbf{I}_t(u,v)$ is the latent sharp one at $t$-th timestamp. $(u,v)$ is pixel location, $\tau$ is the camera exposure time, and $\phi$ is a normalization factor.
-To approximate the integral operation, recent works~\cite{zhao2024bad,sun2024dyblurf,wang2023bad} divide the exposure time into $N$ timestamps and regard the blurry image as the average of $N$ sharp images, \ie, In this work, we reconstruct a high-quality 4D model from a blurry video by incorporating the physical motion blur formation into model optimization.
+$\mathbf{B} \in \mathbb{R}^{H\times W \times 3}$ is the blurry image and $\mathbf{I}_t$ is the latent sharp one at $t$-th timestamp. $(u,v)$ is pixel location, $\tau$ is the camera exposure time, and $\phi$ is a normalization factor.
+To approximate the integral operation, recent works~\cite{zhao2024bad,sun2024dyblurf,wang2023bad} divide the exposure time into $N$ timestamps and regard the blurry image as the average of $N$ sharp images, \ie,

+In this work, we reconstruct 4D model from a blurry video by integrating the blur formation into model optimization.